RueRivoli/Lendle/README.md

 # lendle
-Website to lend a furniture to a person for free
+Website to lend a furniture to a person

 Here are the tools used:

+Element-ui
 Vue Js Framework
 Axios
+VCalendar
+vuex
+vrouter

 MongoDB
 Express js